Essential Silk Route Tour, Three “Stans” Tour

 Today go towards Tajik/Uzbek border Jartepa.
 It is approx. 1.5 hr drive to the border, plus one hour for border proceedures.
 The historic town of Samarkand is a crossroad and a melting pot of world's cultures.
 Founded in the 7th century B.C. as ancient Afrosiab, Samarkand received its most significant development in the Timurid’s period from the 14th to the 15th centuries.

-Sites to visit include: the “Ruins of Afrosiab” - the excavation and museum of the ancient town (6 BC13 AD), the Gur Emir Mausoleum (15c); the “Stars above Samarkand ” – Ulugbek Observatory (15c).
-Optional (pay directly): Enjoy a one hour wine tasting at Samarkand Wine factory if you like, before heading to dinner at a local restaurant on the Old City.
-If you choose not to attend the wine tasting you can go for a walk in the park nearby.
+You can also visit the “Ruins of Afrosiab” - the excavation and museum of the ancient town (6 BC13 AD), the Gur Emir Mausoleum (15c); the “Stars above Samarkand ” – Ulugbek Observatory (15c).

 Day 5 - Samarkand Sightseeing

-Start the day in this magnificent Silk Road city with an excursion to Shahi Zinda Necropolis and St. Daniel Mausoleum -a popular place for local pilgrims whom we shall see doing their sacred rituals This afternoon visit to the Registan Ensemble (a main highlight of Samarkand) including Ulugbek, Shir Dor, the Tillya Kari (three beautiful Madrassahs).
+Start the day in this magnificent Silk Road city with an excursion to Shahi Zinda Necropolis and St. Daniel Mausoleum -a popular place for local pilgrims whom we shall see doing their sacred rituals.
+In the afternoon, visit the Registan Ensemble (a main highlight of Samarkand) including Ulugbek, Shir Dor, the Tillya Kari (three beautiful Madrassahs).
 Next go to Bibi Khanum Mosque and the Silk Bazaar.
 This evening, attend a show at “El Merosi,” Theater of Historical Costumes.

 Day 6 - Bukhara via Shakhrisabz